Employer of Record

 Maternity Leave

 For female employees with at least one year of continuous service, Qatar mandates 50 days of maternity leave at full pay.
-Notably, a minimum of 35 days must be taken after childbirth.
+A minimum of 35 days must be taken after childbirth.
 In situations involving pregnancy-related health issues, employees are entitled to an additional 60 days of unpaid leave.
 Furthermore, mothers are granted daily nursing breaks of up to one hour for one year following the child’s birth, highlighting the commitment to supporting working mothers during this significant life event.

 Public Holidays

-DateEnglish nameDescription
+DateEnglish NameDescription

-1st, 2nd, 3rd ShawwalEid al-FitrObservance marking the end of Ramadan.
+19–21 March 2026*Eid al-FitrPublic holiday marking the end of Ramadan.

 Personal Income Tax in Qatar